Ravikant0211/JsPractice/SOLID principles/Single Responsibility Principle/Assignment/assignment.md

 ##### Requirements

-Implement the system in a programming language of your choice.
+Implement the system in typescript programming language.
 The code should be executable and demonstrate the system's functionalities.
 Ensure your code is clean, well-organized, and documented.